 ROOT CANAL TREATMENT

-At Smile Design Dental Practice, the entire root canal treatment will be done under a dental microscope with a rubber dam.
-Dental microscope provide us with a high level of magnification & illumination.
+At Smile Design Dental Practice, the entire root canal treatment will be performed under a dental microscope with the use of a rubber dam.
+Dental microscopes provide us with a high level of magnification & illumination.
 All our treatment rooms are equipped with a dental microscope!

-Using a dental microscope in a root canal treatment allows our dentists to have a better visibility and not miss anything out.
+Using a dental microscope during root canal treatment enables our dentists to achieve better visibility and avoid missing any details.

 What is a Root Canal Treatment?